Skip to main content

 end

-• Conditional data allows us to represent values that can be one of several forms.
+• Conditional data represents information that can take one of several different forms.